Master of Arts Degree in Anthropology

 The graduate program in anthropology offers a master of arts degree designed to provide an organized course of study for students who wish to pursue inquiry into anthropology beyond the baccalaureate level and to become acquainted with professional work in anthropology.

 Intensive training for independent research is stressed, with particular emphasis on comparative studies, theoretical grounding and ethnographic and archaeological fieldwork.
-Departmental strengths in sociocultural anthropology and anthropological archaeology are described in the Graduate Programs section above.
+Departmental strengths in sociocultural anthropology and anthropological archaeology are described on the Graduate Programs page.

 Why Earn an M.A. in Anthropology?